 Currently, the ground regulations stipulate that standing in seated areas is forbidden.
 All of the "codes of practice" which the club operates under, including ground regulations, supporters charter, racism policy and others can be found in the "CLUB" menu at the top of the page.

-There are serveries within the main stand concourse and also in other parts of the ground.
-Hot food, snacks, crisps etc are all available as is Juice, Carbonated drinks and Coffee, Tea, and of course the traditional "Bovril"!
+There are serveries within the Main Stand concourse and Sports Bar and also in other parts of the ground.
+Hot food, snacks, crisps etc are all available as is Juice, Carbonated drinks and Coffee, Tea, and of course the traditional "Bovril".

 After the Game

-At Inverness Caledonian Thistle we always value our customers and we want your experience at the Tulloch Caledonian Stadium to be everything it can be.
-If you have additional questions that are not addressed here, please feel free to to use the contact link at the top of the page to send us an email and we will do our best to answer you personally or to add it to this page.
+At ICT we always value our customers and we want your experience at the Tulloch Caledonian Stadium to be everything it can be.
+If you have additional questions that are not addressed here, please send us an email to email@example.com we will do our best to answer you personally and/or to add it to this page.